Cerro San Lorenzo Expedition Itinerary

 PASO LA CORNIZA – ICEFALL CAMP

 Depart Paso la Corniza to reach Alto Calluqueo valley.
 We will descend 400 m, then ascend again and reach the lower icefall camp from where we have an incredible view over the Calluqueo glacier and San Lorenzo mountain range.

 ICEFALL CAMP – SUMMIT – ICEFALL CAMP

-Ascent of San Lorenzo.
+1st potential day for ascent of San Lorenzo.
 A very long day– We will ascend a long, snowy slope to reach the base of the icefall.
 Then we navigate through a vertical maze of glaciated terrain to reach the “Hombro Norte” (North Shoulder), which is a high rime ice plateau from which we can see the North Summit.
 From the North Summit we will be able to view the Central Summit, which we will ascend if weather and climbing conditions seem appropriate.
 Descend to icefall camp.